ogunlao/ogunlao.github.io/_posts/2020-06-12-from_gru_to_transformer.md

 With the following observations, it will be difficult for the attention to manipulate the attention weights to find a complicated combination.
 The solution will be to apply a post-attention non-linear function.

-Let's define $g(.)$ as the post-attention non-linear function, which is a feedforward neural network in our case, applied to each time-step independently.
+Let's define $g(.)$ as the post-attention non-linear function, which is a feed-forward neural network in our case, applied to each time-step independently.

 \begin{equation}
 h_t = g\left(\left[h_t^1;~ h_t^2;~ ...,~ h_t^N \right]\right)